Concordium/concordium-ledger-app/doc/ins_update_election_difficulty.md

-# Update foundation account
+# Update election difficulty

-Used for updating the account address of the foundation account, i.e. updating which account is considered the foundation account that will receive foundation rewards.
+Used for updating the election difficulty.
+The election difficulty is a fraction out of 100000, i.e. the transaction determines the numerator in `election_difficulty/100000`.

 ## Protocol description